Sharing a story from real-life experience. It’s about how soon we become judgmental; about people, without knowing about them.

-In 2014, I was on a no-money walking pilgrimage with my mentor from Ahmedabad to Udaipur.
+In 2014, I was on a no-money walking pilgrimage with my friend from Ahmedabad to Udaipur.
 It was a 20-day trip through villages and forests.
-Somewhere in north Gujarat, there is a long stretch that is completely lonely and occupied by tribes.
+Somewhere in north Gujarat, there’s a long stretch that is completely lonely and occupied by tribes.
 We’re told that they tribal men loot lonely travelers.
 We’re advised to take care but we were cool because we didn’t have anything to be looted but there was a little fear still left.

-We thought him as a criminal who is coming to loot us and there he is gifting us a big cucumber that he could have sold in the market for a good price.
+We thought him as a criminal coming to loot us and there he’s gifting us a big cucumber that he could have sold in the market for a good price.
 He was an angel and we thought he was a devil.
 We doubted his love because we didn’t have enough.

 So many times, in our life, we are so judgmental about people without knowing them or waiting for time to decide the truth.
 That day, I learned that people don’t always say the right things and I saw the best and worst behavior in me and others.
 From that day, I never judge, rather I just observe and wonder.